How to Find Help Treating a Shopaholic

 Deciding Between Shopping Addiction Solutions

 Different people respond well to different therapies.
 For changing unproductive thought patterns, such as negative thoughts that influence the behavior regarding money and shopping, one approach may involve cognitive behavioral therapy.

 Sharing experiences with people in an empathetic atmosphere is available via Debtors Anonymous, an organization that offers a free 12-step program for people who want to stop acquiring unsecured debt.
 If you prefer self-help, you can buy books or join online support communities.
 For help in managing debts, you can try credit counseling.
 Companies who offer this service also have debt management plans to help you create reasonable payment arrangements with your creditors.

 Where to Find Shopping Addiction Treatment for a Friend or Family Member

 If your own efforts are not working and you want to seek outside help, you can consult professionals or organizations to treat shopping addiction.
-You can call us at 1-888-997-3147(Who Answers?) to discuss treatment options.
+You can call us at to discuss treatment options.
 Remember, recovery begins with acknowledging the addiction and seeking help.

 Given all the personal and professional measures available, overcoming shopaholism is entirely possible.
 On the other hand, breaking free from this insatiable need to spend requires time and effort.
 You can’t expect recovery to happen in a few days.
 In fact, temptations and relapses can happen while attempting to change for the better.
 Patience and perseverance are essential when trying to defeat your addiction.
-Give us a call at 1-888-997-3147(Who Answers?) to start the recovery process.
+Give us a call at to start the recovery process.